 The verb Dar is extremely useful because we use it in so many colloquial expressions in Brazilian Portuguese.
 Today you will learn how to use the expression Dar-se bem with two different meanings: to get along well with someone and to do well in something.
 You will likely find yourself using

 Patterns between two languages are a great way to quickly build vocabulary, as they make it easier to memorize words.
 In this lesson I will show you 38 words that are nearly the same in Portuguese and in English.
 These words follow the pattern: English ending in –ary Portuguese ending in

 Carl and I recently spent 12 amazing days in Toulouse, France.
 Carl’s father lives there and we had a special family reunion to see Carl’s 80-year-old grandmother who was coming to visit from Zimbabwe.
 It was truly wonderful.
 One day we walked into a pharmacy to get something for Carl’s grandma.

-In this lesson you will learn 7 expressions of time that will enrich your Portuguese vocabulary and conversations.
-You will learn how to say in Portuguese: Today Yesterday Tomorrow The day after tomorrow The day before yesterday Nowadays In the past, in the old days Imagine
+In this lesson you will learn 7 expressions of time in Portuguese to enrich your Brazilian Portuguese vocabulary and conversations.
+You will learn how to say in Portuguese: Today Yesterday Tomorrow The day after tomorrow The day before yesterday Nowadays In the past, in the old